SamiLhll/macrosyntR/paper/paper.md

 # Availability

-A stable version is available on CRAN [(https://CRAN.R-project.org/package=macrosyntR)](https://CRAN.R-project.org/package=macrosyntR) ("install.packages('macrosyntR')") and the developmental version is hosted on github at : [https://github.com/SamiLhll/macrosyntR](https://github.com/SamiLhll/macrosyntR)
+A stable version is available on CRAN [(https://CRAN.R-project.org/package=macrosyntR)](https://CRAN.R-project.org/package=macrosyntR) and can be installed using the command 'install.packages("macrosyntR")'.
+A developmental version is hosted on github at : [https://github.com/SamiLhll/macrosyntR](https://github.com/SamiLhll/macrosyntR)

 # Acknowledgements